-Poor color quality and light level are two of the calling cards of “heat stroke” in an LED sign—ignore these symptoms at your own peril.
+If your LED sign is experiencing Poor color quality and light level this could be the calling cards of “heat stroke” in an LED sign—ignore these symptoms at your own peril.
+Here’s how to avoid Heat Killing your LED signs.

 Your typical light source dissipates heat outward from the source, such as a light-bulb.
 Light-bulbs are pretty hot on the surface but feel cooler and cooler the further you move away.